KhaledNagah/DevOps-Project/README.md

 - As we are using Github actions as a CI/CD tool, go to actions tab in github and navigate to the latest workflow run to monitor the CI/CD pipeline progress.

 - You will find that the build job has failed, refresh the website to see that there is no change and the website is still working.

+- An email is sent to the contributors alerting them that the work flow run has failed.